rajeev00723/DataScienceProject/README.md

     Visualize data to determine relationships between variables, and in the case of a machine learning project, identify features that are potentially predictive of the label.
     Revise the hypothesis and repeat the process.

+Visualize data

+Data scientists visualize data to understand it better.
+This can mean looking at the raw data, summary measures such as averages, or graphing the data.
+Graphs are a powerful means of viewing data, as we can discern moderately complex patterns quickly without needing to define mathematical summary measures.

+Representing data visually
+Representing data visually typically means graphing it.
+This is done to provide a fast qualitative assessment of our data, which can be useful for understanding results, finding outlier values, understanding how numbers are distributed, and so on.

+While sometimes we know ahead of time what kind of graph will be most useful, other times we use graphs in an exploratory way.
+To understand the power of data visualization, consider the data below: the location (x,y) of a self-driving car.
+In its raw form, it's hard to see any real patterns.
+The mean or average, tells us that its path was centred around x=0.2 and y=0.3, and the range of numbers appears to be between about -2 and 2.